-We asked Travel Beyond owner Craig Beal, South America product manager Jennifer Gillmore, travel associate Nicole Cooper, director of sales Jenny Mikkelson, Asia product manager Dianna Upton, and consultants Bob Gaston and Kayla Torgerson for their top tips about travel to Chile.
+We asked Travel Beyond owner Craig Beal, South America product manager Jennifer Gillmore, travel associate Nicole Cooper, Asia product manager Dianna Upton, and consultants Bob Gaston and Kayla Torgerson for their top tips about travel to Chile.

 If I could give one piece of advice about traveling to Chile, I would say:

 Jennifer and Kayla: With so many unique places to visit it’s tempting to be ambitious and want to see everything.
 Chile spans more than 2,600 miles from north to south, and it’s easy to underestimate the time required getting between the remote highlights.
 If your travel window is limited, work with your consultant to choose the destinations you are most excited about so you can maximize your on-the-ground experience and minimize time spent in planes and vehicles.
 We recommend choosing 2-4 areas to explore for at least 3-5 nights each.

 Craig: Torres del Paine is very far south!
 Remember that getting there can be a long day of travel, but it is absolutely worth the trip!
 Some flights are seasonal, so get some advice from your consultant about how to make the trip work best for you.
 Also remember to pay attention to the sunrise and sunset times when you are planning.

 Nicole: Strap on your hiking boots.
 There’s so much to see and do.